-This course is a continuation of the content related in LAAR 61300, with problems increasing in scale, complexity, and application constraints.
+This course is a continuation of the content described in the prerequisite LAAR 61300, with problems increasing in scale, complexity, and application constraints.
 In addition, the course provokes a deeper understanding of the relationship between urban development and constructed landform.
-The semester projects examine large areas and complex sites with multiple human and environmental overlays.
-Students deal with complex issues of grading, drainage, site structures, and material.
-Site grading continues to be used as a focus to integrate design intent with the practical aspects of site planning and design.
+Projects examine large areas and complex sites with multiple human and environmental overlays.
+Students address complex issues of site grading, drainage, site structures, and material.
+Site grading continues to be developed as a means of integrating design intent with the practical aspects of site planning and design.

 Credits: 3.
 Contact Hours: 3 hr./wk.
-Prerequisite: LAAR 61300 Landscape Technology I
+Prerequisite: LAAR 61300Corequisite: LAAR 62100, LAAR 62200

-LAAR 62700 - Field Ecology
+LAAR 62700 - Urban Ecology